Ultimate guide to self-hosting Tolgee with Content Delivery (CDN)

 the initial password obtained in previous step

-Then open the demo project and go to the developer settings (</>
+Then open the demo project and go to the developer settings (</>) section accessible from the menu on the left.

 You should see empty list of the content delivery configurations.